jakobjanot/pg_rrule/README.md

 ## Quick Start with Docker

-The fastest way to try pg_ical:
+The fastest way to try pg_rrule:

 ```bash
 # Run the example application